rajasrijan/momentum/README.md

 # momentum
-Momentum is as x86 os written from scratch.
+Momentum is a x86 operating system written from scratch.